N. Korea's Kim promises no more nuclear or missile tests - Journal du Cameroun

 For years, the impoverished North has pursued a “byungjin” policy of “simultaneous development” of both the military and the economy.

-But the leader said that as it was now a powerful state, “the whole party and country” should concentrate on “socialist economic construction”, in what he called the party’s “new strategic line”.
+But the leader said that as it was now a powerful state, “the whole party and country” should concentrate on “socialist economic construction”.

 Several factors have driven the Korean rapprochement, including the North feeling that it can now negotiate from a position of strength, concern about the belligerence of the Trump administration, and the looming impact of sanctions.